matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

 `const address = await myContract.getAddress()`

+### hre.deployer usage

+After installing it, add the plugin to your Hardhat config:

+`import "@matterlabs/hardhat-zksync-deploy";`

+Create your script in **deploy** folder,

+Load your contract artifacts:

+`const artifact = await hre.deployer.loadArtifact('Greeter');`

+Deploy your contract:

+`const myContract = await hre.deployer.deploy(artifact, [...contractArguments]);`

+Check the deployed address:

+`const address = await myContract.getAddress()`

 ## 🕹 Commands

 `yarn hardhat deploy-zksync` -- runs through all the scripts.

 To run a specific script, add the `--script` argument, e.g. `yarn hardhat deploy-zksync --script 001_deploy.ts`.
 Runs script with name `001_deploy.ts`.

 To run a scripts with specific tags add the `--tags` argument, e.g `yarn hardhat deploy-zksync --tags all`.
 Run all scripts with tag `all`.

-`yarn hardhat deploy-zksync:libraries --private-key-or-index <PRIVATE_KEY>` -- uns compilation and deployment of missing libraries (the list of all missing libraries is provided by the output of [matterlabs/hardhat-zksync-solc](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-solc) plugin).
+`yarn hardhat deploy-zksync:libraries --private-key-or-index <PRIVATE_KEY_OR_INDEX>` -- uns compilation and deployment of missing libraries (the list of all missing libraries is provided by the output of [matterlabs/hardhat-zksync-solc](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-solc) plugin).
 Read more about how zkSync deals with libraries on this [link](https://era.zksync.io/docs/tools/hardhat/compiling-libraries.html).

 ## 📝 Documentation